| Fallschirmjager.Biz Information Helmets:

 replicas seem to forget this.
 See the picture below for strap

+rubbing and ageing.
 You will notice how new looking the outer straps are in the

 three pictures below, that will be taken care of later!
 Also